ldionne/ldionne.github.io/_posts/2015-03-16-laziness-as-a-comonad.md

 > __Note__: Obviously, there is more than a single model of `Lazy(T)`, since
 > I just wrote two different models, one with type erasure and one without it.
 > However, what I mean by "only one model" is that they are all equivalent, in
 > some way which I'm still trying to define.
-I think it what I mean is unique
+I think what I mean is unique up
-> up to unique isomorphism, but I don't grok the details well enough to be
+> to unique isomorphism, but I don't grok the details well enough to be sure
-> sure yet.
+> yet.

 Anyway, the important point is that I'll refer to `_lazy<F, Args...>` has having a _generalized type_ of `Lazy(T)` to mean that `eval`uating